-Before we get into organising your health before coming to the UK its important the note that your health may take a hit when moving to the UK.
-The strains of colds, flu and other bugs are different countries to a country.
-A lot of expats complains about the levels of sickness they experience when they first arrive here.
+Before we get into organising your health it’s important the note that your health may take a hit when moving to the UK.
+The strains of colds, flu and other bugs are different in the UK than Australia.
+People complain about the levels of sickness they experience when they first arrive here.
 Once you have adjusted to the changes your body will get back to normal (at least that’s what happened to me).

 Health Checks and Vaccinations

 Consider seeing your doctor, specialist or medical professional before you depart, especially if you have an existing medical condition.
-Just a general health check, ensure your vacations are up to date and anything else you need to discuss.
+Just a general health check, ensure your vaccinations are up-to-date and anything else you need to discuss.

 - Ensuring that you have enough for 2-3 months to get you through the initial set-up in the UK.
 For ladies this includes your pill (even though it’s free in the UK it will save you stressing).